 I must say that silk in itself possesses a great deal of glamour.
 It has an aura of exotic mystery and richness about it.
 For centuries it has been the fabric of kings and queens.
 From the way our sales are going, everyone must be dressing like royalty.

-Thompson moved in to this beautiful old house in 1959, after astrologers had said it was safe and the right time to move in.
+Thompson moved into this beautiful old house in 1959, after astrologers had said it was safe and the right time to move in.

 Thompson did, however, add his own touches to the buildings.
-For instance did he put in a central staircase indoors, rather than have it outside as is more common in old Thai houses.
-He also reversed the wall panels under the windows which is nicely decorated, so that they now face inside instead of it having an external orientation.
+For instance, he put in a central staircase indoors rather than outside, which is more common in old Thai houses.
+He also reversed the wall panels under the windows, which are beautifully decorated, so that they now face inside instead of it having an external orientation.

-He decorated his rooms with things like Chinese blue-and-white Ming pieces, Belgian glass, Cambodian carvings, Victorian chandeliers, Thai stone images, Burmese statues, and a dining table which was once used by King Rama V of Thailand.
+He decorated his rooms with things like Chinese blue-and-white Ming pieces, Belgian glass, Cambodian carvings, Victorian chandeliers, Thai stone images, Burmese statues, and a dining table once used by King Rama V of Thailand.

-The Sad And Mysterious Ending
+The Sad And Mysterious Disappearance Of Jim Thompson

-On Sunday March 26th 1967, while being on holiday in the Highlands of Malaysia with friends, Jim Thompson goes for a walk after lunch and never returns!
+On Sunday, March 26th, 1967, while being on holiday in the Highlands of Malaysia with friends, Jim Thompson goes for a walk after lunch and never returns!

-Also a controversial figure, a famous psychic investigator from the USA joined the search.
-He sat down on the veranda where Thompson was last seen, with a photography of Thompson in his hand, and broke out in a stammer and said that he could “see” a truck pull up by the house and fourteen people kidnapped Thompson using chloroform to drug him.
+Also, a controversial figure, a famous psychic investigator from the USA, joined the search.
+He sat down on the veranda where Thompson was last seen, with a photograph of Thompson in his hand, and broke out in a stammer and said that he could “see” a truck pull up by the house and fourteen people kidnapped Thompson using chloroform to drug him.